 1. Be One of the Best

 Secondly, you will have to challenge yourself.
 Nothing looks better on your college application than a list of academic programs you’ve participated and excelled in.
 An Ivy League school will expect you to take advanced courses that offer college credits.
-Look for classes that are recognized as difficult, but that don’t have a particularly difficult grading system.
+Look for classes that are recognized as difficult.
+But that doesn’t have a particularly difficult grading system.

 If there are valid reasons you couldn’t achieve any of these prerequisites, be sure to supplement your application with a detailed explanation of the matter so that an exception can be made in your favor.

 Secondly, get involved in extracurricular activities.
 Rather than viewing it as an added chore, think of it as extra points in your application.
-You should prove to the admission officer that you not only care about developing your test scores, but that you care about developing your strengths, working on your weaknesses and being a better person overall.
-So, make sure you join a sports team, a club, or a theater department.
+You should prove to the admission officer that you not only care about developing your test scores.
+But that you care about developing your strengths, working on your weaknesses and being a better person overall.
+So, make sure you join a sports team, a club, or a theatre department.

 Remember to volunteer in your local community, and if you can, go national or international.
 You want to show that you are a person who cares for others and can devote their time to helping those in need.
 Whether you are raising funds for a school in another country during the summer, or you are feeding the homeless during the winter, the admissions panel will recognize your charity work.

 Now that you have covered all of the prerequisites for a viable shot at the Ivy League, you will need to pass the university admissions process.
 In order to apply for the right schools for you, you’ll need to do some research.

 Search for schools based on location, education methods and opportunities, student communities, professors and other criteria.
 Make sure to visit the campus and sneak into a few lectures if you get the chance.

 To boost your chances, have the teachers you know from your high school write your recommendations.